 I actually believe if I didn’t set at least some of this time aside for training it would impact negatively on the other aspects of life because training and being fit is something that is important to me now for more than just racing.
 It wouldn’t be physically or mentally healthy for me to give it up completely, so it needs slotting in somewhere.

-I also have to admit that, whilst I occasionally miss the buzz of being at bigger competitions, I don’t miss the stress in the build up to them in any way whatsoever.
+I also have to admit that, whilst I occasionally miss the buzz of being at bigger competitions, I don’t miss the stress in the build up to them.
 Nor do I miss the feeling of having to say no to a lot of social occasions or the odd glass of wine with Sunday lunch because I still have another training session to squeeze in that day!

 And, whilst I'm certainly no longer performing at the peak of my ability, surprisingly I'm still managing to put in some pretty pleasing performances on a much lighter training load.
-This year I've managed to...
+In recent years I've managed to...

-- Clock in at 52min for an Ironman distance swim (My best ever being 50mins)
+- Clock in at 52 minutes for an IRONMAN distance swim (My best ever being 50 minutes)

-- Do a 257w FTP test on my Wattbike (My PB there is about 345w).
+- Complete a 257w FTP test on my Wattbike (my PB there is about 345w).
 I was definitely egged on by staff rivalry and banter on that one...

 Anyway, I hope that helps in some way as you try to find your own balance.
-I’d be keen to hear how you manage the many demands of modern life with training, just let me know via the comments.
-But right now, I’ve got to put the laptop down as I need to get a quick 15 min training session in…
+We’d be keen to hear how you manage the many demands of modern life with training (pop us an email at email@example.com).
+But right now, I’ve got to put the laptop down as I need to get a quick 15-minute training session in…